 All teachers and staff in SMMUSD participate in ongoing professional development through banked time, a total of 90 minutes of meeting and professional development time each week at each site.
-Areas of districtwide focus for teacher and administrator professional development include implementation of new Common Core standards and other areas that are determined by a review of summative and formative data from all school sites and the collection of input from teachers and administrators.
+Areas of districtwide focus for teacher and administrator professional development include implementation of project-based, social-emotional learning and restorative practices and other areas that are determined by a review of summative and formative data from all school sites and the collection of input from teachers and administrators.
 Among the primary focus areas for professional development in SMMUSD are the following:

-- Literacy and mathematics-Common Core standards-based curriculum and instructional delivery - Using data to improve classroom instruction - Culturally relevant and responsive pedagogy - Supporting students with special needs - Differentiated instruction for all students, including English learners - Technology integration
+- Literacy and mathematics - Using data to improve classroom instruction - Culturally relevant and responsive pedagogy - Supporting students with special needs - Differentiated instruction for all students, including English learners - Technology integration